 What made you take the risk?

 I’ve always been an early adoptor with things, always on the lookout for the next big thing and the cryptocurrency space was fascinating.
 I loved the whole decentralised idea and cutting banks completely out of the process.
-I had been following the space since 2013 and actually registered some interesting domains that I still have but never actually bought into crypto until June 2017.
-I had some spare cash and instead of putting it in my savings accounts I decided to buy crypto.
+I had been following the space since 2013 and actually registered some interesting domains that I still have, but I never actually bought into crypto until June 2017.
+I had some spare cash and instead of putting it in my savings accounts, I decided to buy crypto.
 I’m prepared that I could potentially lose all of it, but I’m fine with that.

 Have you ever actually removed money successfully?

 I have, in fact I did it for the first time the other day.
 They don’t make it easy for you if you are in the UK but I discovered a way of withdrawing money fast.
 You can easily withdraw money to your UK account if you have the coinbase and revolut apps.
 The step by step process is described in this thread, it takes a bit of time to set it up but once its up an running its very easy to withdraw money.

 There's so many spam and freudster sites nowadays.
 How do you know which ones are legit?